Command Line Usage¶

 Each time stamp should be able to be computed as initial_time + N x time_step, where N is an integer.

-The time outputs can be also modified using the model control variables, explained in next section.
+The time outputs can also be modified using the model control variables, explained in next section.

 Modify model variables¶